Positivity of Mass in Higher Dimensions: Constructing a Fastest Causal Curve

-Consider a Minkowski null geodesic with past endpoint at $v=0$ on $\Lambda^-$, future endpoint at $u=0$ on $\Lambda^+$ and impact parameter $b>r_0$.
-So this curve is restricted to the region where $r> r_0$ and hence inequality (\ref{eqn:bound}) guarantees that it is a $g$-timelike curve between the same two endpoints in $(\Tilde{M},\Tilde{g})$.\footnote{This argument only works in higher dimensions.
-In $3+1$ dimensions, although inequality (\ref{eqn:bound}) still holds, $g$-null geodesics are infinitely delayed or advanced compared to $\eta$-null geodesics (for $m\neq0$).
-As a result, $g$-null geodesics have endpoints at past and future timelike infinity in compactified Minkowski spacetime (for $m>0$) or at spatial infinity (for $m<0$).
-See \cite{Penrose} or \cite{PCMD} for more details.}
+Consider a Minkowski null geodesic with past endpoint at $v=0$ on $\Lambda^-$, future endpoint at $u=0$ on $\Lambda^+$ and impact parameter $b>R_0$.
+This curve is restricted to the region where $r> R_0$ and hence inequality (\ref{eqn:bound}) guarantees that, after identifying compactified co-ordinates, it defines a $g$-timelike curve in $(\Tilde{M},\Tilde{g})$.

-Now since $I^\pm(p)$ are open sets for any point $p\in \tilde{M}$, we must be able to modify this curve slightly so that it remains $g$-timelike but has past endpoint at $v>0$ on $\Lambda^-$ and future endpoint at $u<0$ on $\Lambda^+$.
+Now since $I^\pm(p)$ are open sets for any point $p\in \tilde{M}$, we must be able to modify this curve slightly so that it remains $g$--timelike but has past endpoint at $v>0$ on $\Lambda^-$ and future endpoint at $u<0$ on $\Lambda^+$.
 This ensures that the curve has negative time of flight (see Figure \ref{fig:negativeToF}). \qedsymbol

-We will use this curve as the starting point for our sequence of faster and faster causal curves used in the proof of Theorem \ref{thm:nullline} to construct a fastest causal curve from $\Lambda^-$ to $\Lambda^+$.
+This curve will be the starting point for our sequence of faster and faster causal curves used in the proof of Theorem \ref{thm:nullline} to construct a fastest causal curve from $\Lambda^-$ to $\Lambda^+$.
+We will also use the time of flight estimate, Lemma \ref{lemma:timeofflight}, in this construction.
+However in order to do so it is necessary to prove the following lemma. \begin{lemma} Let $(M,g)$ be a $D+1$ dimensional uniformly Schwarzschildean spacetime ($D\geq4$) and let $R>0$.
+Let $p_*$ be a point with $t=0$ and let $q\in\mathcal{I}^+$.
+Then there exists a constant $R'$ such that if $p_*$ has $r$ co-ordinate $r_{p_*}>R'$, then any $g$-null geodesic from $p_*$ to $q$ is confined to the region $r>R$. \end{lemma}